rom-rb/rom-rb.org/source/4.0/learn/introduction/index.html.md

 ROM leverages Ruby’s linguistic strengths with a blend of Object Oriented and Functional styles.
 Following a powerful composition pattern, every ROM object shares a common pipeline interface and returns data without side-effects.
-It’s also built with dependency-injection in mind; there are no public class-level interfaces beyond the setup interface.

 All ROM components are stand-alone; they are loosely coupled, can be used independently, and follow the single responsibility principle.
 A single object